lightiv/cosmos-gravity-bridge-on-akash/README.md

 Edit the above variables as necessary

 ### Step 5: Deploy Cosmos Gravity Bridge

+From this point forward please do not take too long to finish the steps.
+If you take too long the bid will close and you will need to close the deployment and start over from this step.
+The bid will close in 1 to 2 minutes after the next step.

 #### Create a the deployment for Providers to bid on
 ```